gc120978levelup1/sigbin/README.md

     $    npm start

+    A local server will be spawned

+    $    localhost:5000

 # Files and Folders Structure
                   init.js -> the code for serving using node build/index.html -> the scaffolding HTML code